melexis-fir/mlx90632-driver-py/README.md

 In case you have any problems with usage of the plugin, please open an issue on GitHub.
 Provide as many valid information as possible, as this will help us to resolve Issues faster.
 We would also like to hear your suggestions about new features which would help your Continuous Integration run better.

-## Raspberry pi 3B+/4B

-This driver is validated to work on a Rapberry Pi 4 configuration with raspbian buster february 2020 release.

-### Installation

-- `sudo raspi-config`
-    - 'enable i2c' in interface; in case you want to connect MLX9064x on the I2C bus of RPi.
-    - optional: 'enable ssh' in interface; now you can login remotely over the network.
-- `sudo pip3 install virtualenv`
-- `sudo apt update`
-- `sudo apt install libhidapi-libusb0`
-- `virtualenv --system-site-packages pyvenv`
-- `. pyvenv/bin/activate`
-- `pip install mlx90632-driver`